Mickey & Minnie's Runaway Railway: Ride experience

 Once the train stops at the loading station, guests board one of four cars behind the locomotive.
 The train then departs the station and makes a left turn, passing the park on a musical sunny day before entering a tunnel.
 Once inside, Goofy opens the back window and asks the guests if they are ready for a tour around the park.
 Mickey and Minnie pull alongside the train and exchange greetings.
 Mickey parks next to a railroad switch lever/drives and asks Goofy to take care of the guests.
-Goofy proudly exclaims, "Gawrsh they're with me, what could possibly go wrong?
+Goofy proudly exclaims, "Gawrsh!
+They're with me.
+What could possibly go wrong?
 Well, back to work."
-Goofy closes his window and begins to sing "I've Been Working on the Railroad" when the nearby switch lever falls/spins and faces the wrong direction, disconnecting the cars from Goofy's locomotive.
+Goofy closes his window and begins to sing "I've Been Working on the Railroad" when the nearby switch lever falls/or when Mickey hits the track switch, causing it to spin and face the wrong direction, disconnecting the cars from Goofy's locomotive.
 The locomotive makes a left, while the cars with guests make a right.
 Mickey and Minnie race after the runaway train.

 The cars exit the tunnel into a desert with Mickey and Minnie on horses trying to round up the cars.
 They become tangled in their ropes as vultures swoop in to attack.
-The cars then enter an amusement park where Mickey and Minnie float in attached to balloons.
+The cars then enter an amusement park where Mickey and Minnie float in attached to balloons (if the animatronic is not working, they will appear as a projection on screen instead).
 Before they can make their way down, the twister logo on the side of the park's wooden roller coaster comes to life, sending everything into a frenzy.
-Each car moves into a dark room with the tornado at its center.
+Each car moves into a dark room with the tornado at its center in which the tornado is sweeping up the train cars.
 Mickey, Minnie, and Pluto are seen swirling around.
-In the next room, the duo lands on a tropical island where a volcanic eruption occurs.
+In the next room, the train cars and the duo lands on a tropical island where a volcanic eruption occurs.
 Each of the four cars enter their own separate coves that are partially enclosed with individual screens.
 Mickey and Minnie are shown to be caught in a rapid downstream heading toward a waterfall.
 Guests are seemingly following close behind and fall with them into the water, emerging moments later in an underwater city.
 It is filled with a variety of animated sea life moving to music with some playing instruments.